National Vocation Awareness Week

 As Catholics, we firmly believe that God has a plan for our lives!
 He calls some to marriage, some to the priesthood, and others to religious life or to live as generous single people.
 Fully living our own vocations—and teaching young people how to discern God’s call—is a serious duty, but also a joyful one.

-During this week, please encourage the young people in your life—children, grandchildren, students, and friends—to be open if God calls them to priesthood or religious life.
+During this week, please pray about how God is calling you to live your vocation more deeply.
+Encourage the young people in your life—children, grandchildren, students, and friends—to be open if God calls them to priesthood or religious life.

 BULLETIN INSERT